 Many refugees are not reading due to a lack of books and resources in their mother tongue.
 The Orange House is developing a library as well as a roster of teachers who can help with their writing and reading as well as information about their country’s history, geography and culture.
 We have Arabic books and Farsi and Arabic dictionaries in our book collection.

-Classes in key languages such as Greek, French, English, Spanish and German help prepare those refugees on reunification or relocation programmes.
-Whether beginner or more advanced, Zaatar’s language classes provide a solid base for children and adults.
-We also provide information about the country of their final destination.
+Classes in key languages such as Greek, French, English, Spanish and German help prepare refugees for their new lives.
+Whether beginner or more advanced, Zaatar’s language classes provide a solid base for children and adults to not only survive, but thrive in their new environment.

 Donated second-hand computers and laptops enable visitors and residents at The Orange House to pursue independent learning.
 Given the phenomenal resources available via the internet residents and visitors alike can choose courses, often for free, to learn by themselves.
 In addition we provide assistance with computer skills and other job preparation skills, with the goal of assisting refugees to find work in Greece or beyond.
 Refugees living at the Orange House have participated in markets where they have sold goods that they have made, for example clothing and jewellery, and offered hairstyling services.